The Enneagram Personality Test

 #3.
 The Dynamo

 Type three is referred to as the Dynamo.
 The Dynamo is driven, ambitious, and highly focused on success and achieving their goals.
-Threes possess remarkable adaptability, adept at changing the presentation of who they are depending on who the are with.
+Threes possess remarkable adaptability and are adept at changing the presentation of who they are depending on who they are with.
 However, they might encounter challenges in embracing authenticity and vulnerability.

 enneagram personality type four chart person representing enneagram type 4